Albanian Land Forces: History

 Land Force is a priority unit in the structure of the Armed Forces.
 Land Force was established on August 29, 2000, and included military units with traditions and rich multi-year activity, spread across the territory of the Republic of Albania.
 In 2000 the Land Force included five infantry divisions with 55 brigades and 300 battalions deployed in 167 different regions of the country.
 During its continuous reform, the Land Force underwent new changes.
 In 2006 it was dissolved and the Joint Force Command was established.
 In the context of the ongoing transformation of the Armed Forces, based on the concept of an army small in number, operational and professional, on 9 December 2009 the Land Force was re-established on the basis of Rapid Reaction Brigade and Commando Regiment.

 Based on the constitutional mission, the Land Force was involved in a process of profound transformation according to Western military concepts, and with the transition of the entire force from a conscript military service into a professional army, its operational level has increased.
-The structures of Land Force have been engaged in Peace Support Operations in Bosnia-Herzegovina, Iraq, Chad and currently in Herat and Kandahar, Afghanistan.
+The structures of Land Force have been engaged in Peace Support Operations in Bosnia-Herzegovina, Iraq, Chad, Herat and Kandahar, Afghanistan.
 Land Force has the major share in peacekeeping operations in the framework of NATO, UN and EU.
 The Land Force is managed by young qualified leaders educated in military schools of NATO countries, as in the United States, Italy, Turkey, Germany, United Kingdom, Austria, etc., based on cooperation projects with these countries.

-Land Force is engaged in civil emergency operations to help the community in cases of natural disasters, such as floods and blocked roads, and aid in distribution in cases of heavy snowfalls, fire suppression operations, etc.
+Land Force is engaged in civil emergency operations to help the community in cases of natural disasters, such as floods and blocked roads, and aid in distribution in cases of heavy snowfalls, fire suppression operations etc.etc.

 Since its establishment the Land Force has been led by experienced commanders.
 From 2000 to 2006 it was headed by Maj.
 Gen. Kostaq Karoli; from 2006 to 2008 it was led by Brig.
 Gen. Shpëtim Spahiu; from 2008-August 2012 by Brig.
 Gen. Viktor Berdo.
 From August 2012 to November 2013 it has been commanded by Maj.
 Gen. Zyber Dushku.
 Since 11 November 2013, Maj.
 Gen. Jeronim Bazo has been Chief of Staff.